 Step 1: Pull loose nails from clapboard siding

 Loose nails may appear on the siding due to termite infestation or after the clapboard siding is eaten away by rodents.
-Sometimes just as a result of moisture-induced rot.
+Sometimes just a result of moisture-induced rot of the wood.
 The loose nails may be hand-pulled easily and removed.

 Rancid siding can also be removed at this stage.
 Be sure to remove all rotted clapboards and make sure that only the layers are removed.